ut-vision/SiMHand/README.md

 # SiMHand
 This is the official implementation of our ICLR 2025 paper "[SiMHand: Mining Similar Hands for Large-Scale 3D Hand Pose Pre-training](https://openreview.net/forum?id=96jZFqM5E0)".
-Hop to share our work in Singapore 🇸🇬 ～!!
+Hope to share our work in Singapore 🇸🇬 ～!!

 ![labram](simhand.png)
 ## Abstract